Arch Linux for Banana Pi

 timedatectl statusIf the clock is wildly wrong, TLS and package downloads can fail.

-Pacman update routine (safe on SBCs)
+Pacman update routine on SBCs

 - Refresh and update: